pratik9333/Employee-Record-App/README.md

 6. Mail App Password

 - You have to create mail app password to send the email using your google account

   - MAIL_APP_PASSWORD

+- After the successfull setup, try to run the app using npm run dev or npm start.

+- If app runs successfully, you will see these following messages,
+  - App is running at port 4002
+  - DB is connected successfully!